-1. A mediator should not act from favoritism or bias based on any participant's personal characteristics, background, values, beliefs, or performance at a mediation, or any other reason.

-2. Matters that may create an appearance of partiality include, but are not limited to: A mediator's involvement in, or opinions and beliefs about, the subject matter of the dispute.
-A mediator's known current, known past, or reasonably anticipated future relationship or affiliation, whether personal or professional, with any participant in the mediation process.
-(Service as a mediator in a mediation involving a party, attorney for a party, or other participant does not necessarily give rise to a relationship or affiliation requiring disclosure.
-In disclosing any services as a mediator, mediator, mediators should not reveal any confidential information about the prior mediation.)

-3. A mediator should neither give nor accept a gift, favor, loan or other item of value that raises a question as to the mediator's actual impartiality or raises an appearance of partiality as viewed by the parties.
-However, a mediator may accept or give de minimis gifts or incidental items or services that are provided to facilitate a mediation or respect cultural norms so long as such practices do not raise questions as to a mediator's actual impartiality or raise an appearance of partiality as viewed by the parties.

-4. Mediators should consider whether written or verbal disclosure is more appropriate, considering the situation requiring disclosure.
+- 1. A mediator should not act from favoritism or bias based on any participant's personal characteristics, background, values, beliefs, or performance at a mediation, or any other reason. - 2.
+Matters that may create an appearance of partiality include, but are not limited to, (a) a mediator's involvement in, or opinions and beliefs about, the subject matter of the dispute and (b) a mediator's known current, known past, or reasonably anticipated future relationship or affiliation, whether personal or professional, with any participant in the mediation process. - 3.
+A mediator should neither give nor accept a gift, favor, loan or other item of value that raises a question as to the mediator's actual impartiality or raises an appearance of partiality as viewed by the parties.
+However, a mediator may accept or give de minimis gifts or incidental items or services that are provided to facilitate a mediation or respect cultural norms so long as such practices do not raise questions as to a mediator's actual impartiality or raise an appearance of partiality as viewed by the parties. - 4.
+In making any disclosures under this Standard, the neutral should not reveal any confidential information.
+Mediators should consider whether written or verbal disclosure is more appropriate, considering the situation requiring disclosure.

-H. Conflicts of Interest
+H. CONFIDENTIALITY